jju/bike/cyclisttactics/tdm-racing.md

 Such an incredibly bad idea to do this tour.

-* Stage 1 M (flat finish) spent the entirety in the peloton.
+* Stage 1 [[Mountain]] (flat finish) spent the entirety in the peloton.
 FA and AJ got 12 & 13 not entirely exhausted Billy King is AJ's nemesis
-* Stage 2 M (M finish) ugh. held onto GC status but that was ugly
+* Stage 2 [[Mountain]] (M finish) ugh. held onto GC status but that was ugly
-* Stage 3 C (hilly mountain) FA resting this stage, AM the helper for AJ who is gassed
+* Stage 3 [[Cobble]] ([[HillyMountain]]) FA resting this stage, AM the helper for AJ who is gassed AJ crept up to 11th on GC
-* Stage 4 TT
+* Stage 4 [[TT]] AJ lost time to drop to 12 on GC
-* Stage 5 M
+* Stage 6 [[HillyMountain]] AJ and AM are out of energy completely AJ will be falling from 12, which probably isn't so bad if they can get FA up into the top10.
+FA got 9th on the stage, and AJ got 12th, getting them into 9 and 10 overall
+* Stage 5 [[Mountain]] ADS and HAD battling for 1 on GC (.02 between them) Need to stay ahead of Jonathan Harris and Vadim Filippov.
+FA 11 and AJ 14 on stage
+* Overall: FA9 AJ11 EF 25 AM34

 ### Chrono Ridge (Mixed) MTT
 AJ EF** AM* SB

 Mazza is pissed that this is one of his big moments in the season.
 If he's coming back next season the team needs to treat him much differently.

+Weird tiny race 22 node length.
+EF got 10th place.

 ### Naubad Classic (Amateur) H
 FA AJ* SB*?
 YB*

 FA came in second last year and is hoping to improve on that.

+FA came in 8, but AJ got his first ever win!
+From a bunch sprint out of a group of 7 that escaped right at the beginning That pulled the season out of the midden heap and made for a great success heading into the Lannen Grand Prix.

 ### Lannen Grand Prix (Amateur) 4 Stage 1TT-1C-1H-3M
 FA AJ** EF YB**
+* Stage 1 2 Climbing Jersey incl finish[[Hilly]]
+* Stage 2 Red at finish [[FlatHilly]]
+* Stage 3 3 red incl Mtn finish [[Mountain]]
+* Stage 4 2 Red incl finish [[HillyMountain]]